Heroes of Midhgardhur

 - Thotn – in eastern Noregur

-- Throendalog – originally Throenda-lagu, the law of the Throendir, on the central west coast of Noregur, containing the region of Throndehim.
-Ruled by the Jarl of Hladhir (a settlement east of Throndheim).
-The One King was hailed at the Thing held at the mouth of the river Nidelva.
+- Throendalog – originally Throenda-lagu, the law of the Throendir, on the central west coast of Noregur.
+Ruled by the Jarl of Hladhir (a settlement east of Nidhaross).
+The One King was hailed at the Thing held at the mouth of the river Nidh.
+The mountain Dofrafjall forms the natural border between this land and Heidhmork.

 - Vingulmork – a tiny kingdom in southern Noregur, named for the inner part of Oslofjord called “Vingull” (“turn”), for it is shaped like a hook.
 Contains Ostfold.
 Half of this kingdom was part of the inheritance of the One King, the other half he had to take from King Gandalfur Alfgeirsson.

-- Vors – “of Vorr” = “of the sea/wave”, a tiny kingdom on the southwest coast of Noregur
+- Vors – “of Vorr” = “of the sea/wave”, a tiny kingdom on the southwest coast of Noregur, in the region called Hordhaland.